glasgowneuro/comedi_raspberry_pi_bullseye/README.md

 # COMEDI Raspberry pi USB bullseye kernel drivers

+Works on:
+ - rpi2b
+ - rpi3b
+ - rockpi4c+

+Doesn *not* work on a rpi4b (bug in the RPI USB stack).

 Raspberry PI has removed the COMEDI framework from the standard kernel.
 In order to use COMEDI devices you need to compile and install comedi.